 - Tiffen 405CP 40.5mm Circular Polarizing Filter (Gray) — great price on a good filter

-- Maximal Power 40.5mm Snap-On Lens Cap (Black) — works well and having a tie-on is essential for me (I bought 2 since I have a tendency to lose lens caps even with tying them on)
+- Maximal Power 40.5mm Snap-On Lens Cap (Black) — works well and having a tie-on is essential for me (I bought 2 since I have a tendency to lose lens caps even with tying them on) (Note: The lens cap I bought is no longer available.
+This is what works for most versions of the TG camera now.
+Sadly, it doesn’t come with a leash.
+You can, however, get the lens cap and leash with the TG Accessory Kit.)

 - SanDisk Extreme 16 GB SDHC Class 10 UHS-1 Flash Memory Card — if you think you might take video, having big cards is a necessity but I admit these might be overkill.
 The price isn’t much more than the 8 GB cards though.
 “Class 10” indicates the speed at which they store data and higher classes are needed for HD video.
 I got 2 of these.

 - The Friendly Swede Bundle of 2 Extra Long Camera / Camcorder Neck Shoulder Straps — I like a camera strap that is long enough to wear diagonally across my chest with the camera at about waist height.
 I find this is comfortable on hikes (I flip the camera to the small of my back before doing any scrambling) or in the water, is secure and keeps my camera convenient to use.
 But it’s hard to find a long strap (I like one that’s about 60 inches) and at a reasonable price.
 This one is perfect!
 (I used the second one on a pair of binoculars we wanted a longer strap for.)
+Update: this product is no longer available.

 - Olympus Foam Float Strap, 202212, Red — the camera is waterproof but does not float.
 I got this as it will make the camera float, but to be honest I haven’t used it yet.
 I should have a number of times but, well, it’s bulky.
 I keep saying I’m going to use it . . .